edoleone/edoleone.github.io/project.md

 Nonetheless, the Area Under the Curve on the ROC curve was larger for the full model (0.84 vs 0.78).
 This might suggest that the full model has better classification ability.
 However, as seen in Figure 5 and Figure 6, the ROC curves were very jagged for this particular dataset, indicating their poor reliability.
 This is most likely to be attributed to the small size of the dataset.

-Given the nature and applications of this model, the most important factor when judging the model's performance is the
+Given the nature and applications of this model, the most important factor when judging the model's performance is keeping the number of False Negative predictions low.
+As such, it might be a good idea to lower the threshold for a DEATH_EVENT prediction of 1 from 0.5 to a lower value.

 ## Conclusion

+In conclusion, the 2-feature model performed better than the full model in terms of accuracy, precision, and R^2 test score.
+Having an efficient 2-feature model would also be more practical for real-world applications as it would allow for quicker diagnoses and immediate preventive treatment.
+Given a larger dataset of the same type, it would be interesting to try to predict the proper length of follow-up period given the patient's health data, perhaps adding in a risk factor.

 ## References